Ruud van Nistelrooy is one of the best centre-forwards to ever play for Manchester United – so replacing him was always

 The striker also scored 17 goals in 39 appearances in all competitions in his debut season, including a late winner against Southampton and a stunning 40-yard lob against Fulham.

-He wasn’t able to hit the same heights in 2021-22 and has now moved on, moving to Valencia.
+He wasn’t able to hit the same heights in 2021-22 and then moved on to Valencia.

 7. Cristiano Ronaldo

 While Ronaldo was a skilful winger when he left United in 2009, he had morphed into a centre-forward by the time he returned to the club in 2021.

-The 37-year-old has often looked a shadow of his former self during his second spell at Old Trafford and Father Time has seemingly caught up with him.
+The veteran often looked a shadow of his former self during his second spell at Old Trafford and Father Time had seemingly caught up with him.

-But he can still produce moments of magic and came to United’s rescue on occasion last season, scoring a total of 24 goals in all competitions.
+But he can still produce moments of magic and came to United’s rescue on occasion during that first year back, scoring a respectable total of 24 goals in all competitions.

 The last time Man Utd faced Villarreal… 😏